redxdev/imquery/docs/GettingStarted.md

     > {1., 2., 3., 4.};
     {1,2,3,4}

-Color expressions accept any number.
+Color expressions accept any type of number.

     > {1, 2, 3, 4};
     {1,2,3,4}